 County Wicklow “The Garden of Ireland” is renowned worldwide for its charming beauty.
 Wicklow is a walkers paradise and is home to the Wicklow Way, Ireland’s oldest waymarked walking trail.

-This popular guided walking holiday takes you through Ireland’s largest National Park, covering 90,000ha in central Wicklow.
+This popular guided walking holiday takes you through Ireland’s largest National Park, covering 90,000ha in central Wicklow, part of Ireland’s Ancient East.
 Wicklow Mountains National Park manages and protects some of Europe’s oldest bog lands, heather covered mountains, broad-leafed and coniferous woodlands.
 The Wicklow Mountains offers a vast diversity of scenery; from woodlands and rolling hills to lush green valleys, streams and lakes.
 The area provides habitat for native species including sika and red hybrid deer, foxes, badgers, hares and birds of prey.

 Central to the area is Glendalough, the famous and globally important monastic settlement where we will walk in the footsteps of St. Kevin.
 The settlement grew for centuries after its foundation in the 6th century to become Ireland’s earliest proto-urban development and a European hub for education.
 The imposing round tower overlooks a scene of exceptional natural beauty.
 Glendalough, meaning a valley of two lakes (Gleann Da Loch) possesses contemplative ambience and is a landscape imbued with the spirituality of its illustrious past.

 Your accommodation is in the multi-award winning 4 Star BrookLodge Hotel Macreddin Village.

 |Sunday 8th April to Friday 13th April 2018

 Sunday 20th May to Friday 25th May 2018